 I don’t know why, but I asked for a picture to take home.
 I guess I just couldn’t stand the idea of only having one picture of my little one.

 They called it a “missed miscarriage,” meaning that the pregnancy wasn’t viable but for whatever reason my body didn’t seem to notice.
 My body kept producing the hormones that had been making me tired, bloated, and intolerant of any food smells.

-Feeling like shit while you’re growing a baby is a lot different than feeling like shit while you’re waiting to miscarry.
+Feeling like crap while you’re growing a baby is a lot different than feeling like crap while you’re waiting to miscarry.

 The options were either to wait it out and miscarry naturally at home (which could take weeks), or to schedule a surgical intervention in which they would basically put me into a twilight sleep and “remove the products of conception.”